rossgore/rossgore.github.io/_teaching/2013-fall-teaching-2.md

 ## Significance

 CS 216 is a crucial course for computer science majors, as it provides the fundamental knowledge of data organization that is essential for advanced programming and software development.
-It serves as a bridge between introductory programming courses and more specialized upper-level computer science courses[1].
+It serves as a bridge between introductory programming courses and more specialized upper-level computer science courses.